OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 The Blog recipe sets up a range of content types, and widgets, the initial content, and sets the current theme to the TheBlogTheme.

-TheBlogTheme is based of the [Start Bootstrap Clean Blog Theme](https://startbootstrap.com/themes/clean-blog/)
+TheBlogTheme is based on the [Start Bootstrap Clean Blog Theme](https://startbootstrap.com/themes/clean-blog/)

 #### Blog Recipe Contents